-- Do some research or ask your Realtor if there are any open houses that fit your criteria that you should look at.
+- Do some research or ask your REALTOR® if there are any open houses that fit your criteria which you should look at.
 Once you have identified all of the open houses you want to visit plan out your route beforehand.
 This way you can save time, create a schedule that’s convenient for you and avoid driving back and forth.

 - Review each property and make a list of any pros and cons or questions that you have about the listing.

 - Print off copies of the listing’s information to bring with you and a pen for writing notes.
-Or, if you prefer, you can start a notes document on your mobile device.
+Or, if you prefer, you can take notes on your mobile device.

 - Know your list of wants and needs for homes.
-It’s easy to get caught up in perfectly staged homes so make sure you don’t get side tracked.
+It’s easy to be wowed by perfectly staged homes, so make sure you don’t get sidetracked.